 A written [allegation] statement, signed by the complainant, regarding the conduct of police personnel.
-The complaint form should include a statement that the filing of a complaint is not a bar to filing a lawsuit for injury or damages nor a bar to prosecution for perjury for filing a false complaint.
 [The form of complaint shall contain the notice pursuant to the Penal Law § 210.45: "It is a crime punishable as a Class A misdemeanor to knowingly make a false statement herein."]